 Like its name, bittersweet is a bit of a blessing and a curse: the colorful, fall fruit of this vine is a favorite food of birds and small mammals.
 But because of this, bittersweet seeds are spread far and wide by animal droppings.
 This seed dispersal strategy turns out to be a strong factor in why the plant is such a successful invader.
 The seed germinates easily, and the aggressive vine can (and does!) crowd out native plants by forming thickets or climbing up and strangling its host.

-There IS a native form of bittersweet in North America called American bittersweet, or Celastrus scandens.
+Finally, there is a native form of bittersweet in North America called American bittersweet, or Celastrus scandens.
 The introduced species is known as Oriental bittersweet, or Celastrus orbiculatus.
 They can be hard to tell apart, but the native plant has fruit at the tips of the vines only, while the invasive form bears fruit all along the branches.